Can MTHFR affect your thyroid and be a root cause of Hashimoto’s disease?

 If you have an autoimmune condition, particularly Hashimoto’s, Graves’ or thyroid dysfunction, it’s important to understand your MTHFR status.

 If you are struggling with thyroid problems or suspect MTHFR is affecting you, our team at our Advanced Functional Medicine clinic can support you by conducting MTHFR testing as part of your blood work.
-We will then find the best way to treat your thyroid condition to return you to good health.
+We will then find the best way to assist your thyroid condition.

 If you would like more information on how to start the process of testing or to find out more, please contact us at 1800 11 22 36 or complete the form below.